News

 One of the common complaints associated with menopause is weight gain.
 With no changes in diet or lifestyle, the weight starts creeping up all by itself.
 It is possible to address this by making some diet and lifestyle adjustments, but collagen supplements can also be a helpful tool.
 There have been promising results in animal studies that indicate collagen can lead to increased levels of satiety, which is a great way to help keep your weight down.

 Healthy arteries require suppleness to function their best, and collagen provides this.
-The risk of atherosclerosis - one of the leading causes of death in the human population - increases after the menopause.
+The risk of atherosclerosis — one of the leading causes of death in the human population — increases after menopause.
 There is evidence that collagen supplements may play a role in preventing and even treating atherosclerosis, supporting good health in the circulatory system.

 There is lots of space for more studies relating to perimenopausal and menopausal women to unveil the true potential of collagen.
 But the knowledge we have so far is enough to indicate that it can support the transition into the next phase of life by supplying the body with fuel to combat some of the damaging consequences of the change.